chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_ha_aws.rst

      $ watch -n1 sudo chef-server-ctl ha-status

-in terminal windows on both the primary and backend prior to stopping keepalived.
+in terminal windows on both the primary and secondary prior to stopping keepalived.

 Stop |keepalived| on the primary backend machine: